jsx-eslint/eslint-plugin-jsx-a11y/docs/rules/no-static-element-interactions.md

 ## How do I resolve this error?

-### Case: This element acts like a button, link, menuitem, etc.
+### Case: This element acts like a button, link, menuitem, etc

 Indicate the element's role with the `role` attribute: